cyrilverloop/doctrine-entities/README.md

 # doctrine-entities

-Some default doctrine entity/fields requiring PHP 8.1+ and Doctrine 2.13+.
+Some default doctrine entity/fields requiring PHP 8.1+ and Doctrine ORM >=2.15 <2.17.

 This includes :